Quiet luxury: Social motivations

+Several studies found that perceived social status and status anxiety predict the preference for brand prominence.
+Wealthy consumers with little need for status signalling tend to prefer inconspicuous luxury goods with subtle branding or no logo, while consumers with a stronger desire to signal status, regardless of their actual wealth, are more likely to prefer conspicuously branded luxury products.

+Eckhardt et al. (2015) identified several factors driving the appeal of quiet luxury.
+These include the expansion of "masstige" luxury, where luxury goods become accessible to a broader public, prompting affluent consumers to seek subtler forms of distinction; the use of understated consumption to signal affiliation with elite groups; and the association of quiet luxury with craftsmanship, sophistication, and design quality rather than overt branding.

 Benefits

 Quiet luxury items generally focus more on the customer's needs and are intended to remain relevant for as long as possible.
 Emphasis on quality tends to make them more sustainable, encouraging thoughtful purchasing and investment in long-lasting pieces rather than following transient fashion cycles.
 While this approach might seem less profitable—given that consumers may purchase items less frequently—it can foster long-term brand loyalty, as customers are more likely to return to trusted labels for future purchases.